-I find myself running so non-stop all day long that when I am finally crashing into bed at night, I’m parched.
-Sometimes I’ll down a couple glasses then, only to wake up throughout the night to use the bathroom– and the last thing a Mom needs is one more thing to wake her up!
+I go so nonstop sometimes that when I finally crash into bed, I’m parched.
+Sometimes I’ll down a couple glasses of water, only to wake up throughout the night to use the bathroom.

-I feel so much better when I am hydrated.
-My mind is clearer (one of the biggest culprits in brain fog is dehydration).
-I can manage my hunger and make better food choices when I’m hydrated (our minds have a hard time differentiating between the thirst and hunger signals).
-Every biochemical function in our bodies happens in the medium of water– so we simply need enough in order to keep running well.
+I feel so much better when I’m hydrated.
+My mind is clearer (dehydration is one of the biggest culprits in brain fog).
+I can manage my hunger and make better food choices when I’m hydrated (our minds have a hard time differentiating between thirst and hunger signals).

-Knowing all this didn’t change the challenge of getting enough water every day, though – so here are some strategies that have really helped me.
+Knowing all this didn’t make it easier for me to drink enough water every day, though—here are some strategies that’ve really helped me.

 I set four pint-sized glasses full of water on the kitchen counter the night before.
-They are ready for me from the moment I get up in the morning.
-This is beneficial for two reasons –
+They’re ready for me from the moment I get up in the morning.
+This helps because:

-- I am able to sip water throughout the day which is much better than gulping it down in one or two sittings, and
+- I’m able to sip water throughout the day, which is better than gulping it down in one or two sittings, and

-I cannot express how much this step has helped me– very often I finish all glasses by 2 in the afternoon, and then I get the added benefit of feeling like a superstar.
+I often I finish all my glasses by 2 pm, which means I get the added benefit of feeling like a superstar.

-My normal plate consists of one apple sliced, baby carrots, one cucumber sliced, berries (normally blueberries), one red pepper sliced and a couple broccoli florets. — Depending on what’s in the fridge, I sometimes rotate in grapes, cauliflower, pears, or oranges.
+A normal mid-day plate has sliced one apple, some baby carrots, a sliced cucumber, berries (usually blueberries), a sliced red pepper, and a couple broccoli florets.
+I sometimes rotate in grapes, cauliflower, pears, or oranges.

 I use my vitamins as additional hydration.
 I split them into three piles and take them during meal times.
 I’m not always good at getting in all three meals (unfortunately), but I do sit my kids down for breakfast, lunch, and dinner.
 I capitalize on this time to take my supplements.